-The Kristin Jacobs Coral Aquatic Preserve, formerly known as the Southeast Florida Coral Reef Initiative (SEFCRI) region, was officially established on July 1, 2018.
-On July 1, 2021 this area was renamed in honor of the late Broward County state representative.
-This conservation area, also referred to as the Coral Aquatic Preserve, is the northernmost section of Florida’s Coral Reef and runs 105 miles from the St. Lucie Inlet to the northern boundary of Biscayne National Park.
+The Kristin Jacobs Coral Aquatic Preserve, formerly known as the Southeast Florida Coral Reef Initiative (SEFCRI) or the Kristin Jacobs Ecosystem Conservation Area (ECA) region, was officially established on July 1, 2024.
+This area, also referred to as the Coral Aquatic Preserve, is the northernmost section of Florida’s Coral Reef and runs 105 miles from the St. Lucie Inlet to the northern boundary of Biscayne National Park.
 The Coral Aquatic Preserve is part of the only barrier reef system in the continental United States and is home to more than 6,000 species of marine life including fish, stony corals, gorgonians, sponges, and other marine invertebrates.

 Have you seen this sign?
 You can find one at your local marina, boat ramp, state park or pier in the four counties next to the Coral Aquatic Preserve.